Generalizable Synthetic Image Detection via Language-guided Contrastive Learning

 \subsection{Training Process of LASTED}

 The training procedure of our LASTED is depicted in Fig.~\ref{fig:framework} (a), which mainly involves two encoders, namely, the image encoder $f_\Btheta$ and the text encoder $g_\Bphi$.
-Given a dataset consisting of $N$ paired images and their augmented textual labels $\{(\mathbf{X}_i, \mathbf{Y}_i)\}_{i=1}^N$, the encoders first extract visual and textual representations $\mathbf{I}_i = f_\Btheta(\mathbf{X}_i)$ and $\mathbf{T}_i = g_\Bphi(\mathbf{Y}_i)$, respectively.
-Here, $\mathbf{Y}_i \in \mathcal{R}_2$, namely, $\mathbf{Y}_i$ is one of the $C$ predefined textual labels.
-The objective function is designed to maximize the cosine similarity of visual and textural representations of the matched pairings (see blue boxes in Fig.~\ref{fig:framework} (a)), while minimizing the unmatched pairings (see white boxes).
-Formally, the objective loss along the image axis can be expressed as: Similarly, we can calculate the loss along the text axis by:
+Given a dataset $\mathcal{D}$ consisting of $N$ paired images and their augmented textual labels $\{(\mathbf{X}_i, \mathbf{Y}^m_i, \mathbf{Y}^s_i)\}_{i=1}^N$, the encoders first extract visual and textual representations $\mathbf{I}_i = f_\Btheta(\mathbf{X}_i)$, $\mathbf{M}_i = g_\Bphi(\mathbf{Y}^m_i)$, and $\mathbf{S}_i = g_\Bphi(\mathbf{Y}^s_i)$.
+Here, $\mathbf{Y}^m_i$ and $\mathbf{Y}^s_i$ are the main and secondary textual labels for the $i$th image $\mathbf{X}_i$, respectively.
+By performing dot product on visual and textual representations, we obtain similarity matrices for both main and secondary labels.
+The objective function is designed to maximize the cosine similarity of matched visual and textual pairings (see blue boxes in Fig.~\ref{fig:framework} (a)), while minimizing the unmatched ones (white boxes).
+Formally, the loss for main similarity matrix along the image axis can be expressed as: Similarly, we can calculate the loss along the text axis by: